2020PB/police-brutality/reports/Arizona.md

 ## Phoenix

-### Officer tackles and arrests person walking home from protest | May 30th
+### Officer tackles and arrests person walking home from protest | 2021-05-30

 An officer tackles a protester who is walking home.
 The officer screams "put your hands behind your head" twice and then "stop resisting" twice; the protester responds "I'm not".
 The officer yells "put your hands behind your head" several times, and the protester responds "I'm trying".